-Summer/Fall 2018 registration begins April 3rd.
+Spring 2020 classes will begin on January 13 th , 2020.
 Students will be able to log-in to the online student orientation any time after receiving a student ID number.
 If you do not want to complete the New Student Orientation online, we do have On-Campus New Student Orientations.

 Note: Students must answer at least 15/20 of the Final Test questions correctly in the Online Student Orientation to pass the orientation process.
 If you do not receive a 15/20, you must meet with the Director of Admissions and Records/Registrar, Timothy Morgan, before you will be able to sign-up for classes.

 If you feel like you would be more comfortable working with someone on campus, you can to sign up for an on-campus New Student Orientation.

 Note: You must complete a student orientation either on-campus or online before you can sign-up for classes.